DavidMGilbert/uplo-support-docs/your-sia-wallet/sia-ui-faqs/how-do-i-uninstall-sia-ui-wip.md

-# How do I uninstall Sia-UI?
+# How do I uninstall Uplo-UI?

 ## Sorry to see you go!

-If you're done with Sia-UI, you can uninstall easily.
+If you're done with Uplo-UI, you can uninstall easily.

 There are two things you need to remove — the application, and the associated data folders.

 {% hint style="info" %}
-Deleting your data folders means Sia is gone - blockchain and everything.
-You can always [restore your wallet](how-to-restore-a-wallet-from-a-seed-in-sia-ui.md), though.
+Deleting your data folders means Uplo is gone - blockchain and everything.
+You can always [restore your wallet](how-to-restore-a-wallet-from-a-seed-in-uplo-ui.md), though.
 {% endhint %}

 ## Windows

-Sia-UI on Windows has a built-in uninstaller that will do it for you.
-It can be found in the default install location - `user/AppData/Local/Programs/Sia-UI`
+Uplo-UI on Windows has a built-in uninstaller that will do it for you.
+It can be found in the default install location - `user/AppData/Local/Programs/Uplo-UI`

-Using this will delete Sia and all the associated data folders.
+Using this will delete Uplo and all the associated data folders.

 You can also use Add or Remove Programs app from the System Settings.
 Uninstalling from here will leave the data folders intact.